konishi-project/beret/README.md

 - The goal is to use a more modern framework that utilizes the standard of developing web REST APIs.

-- The previous implementation was written using Flask with the Flask-RESTX framework which is a fork and drop-in replacement for Flask-RESTPlus which is quite buggy at the moment and the development is slow.
+- The previous implementation was written using Flask with the Flask-RESTX framework which is a fork and drop-in replacement for Flask-RESTPlus **(Project has been considered dead and unmaintained)**,which is quite buggy at the moment and the development is slow.

-- It's not about the latest and greatest, but another reason to be doing this is to eventually have a stable and implemetation that scales with proper testing to assist with its development process which FastAPI supports really well.
+- It's not about the latest and greatest, but another reason to be doing this is to eventually have a stable and that the implemetation properly scales which utilizes unit testing to assist with its development process, which FastAPI supports really well.

-**Why Beret?**
+**Why "Beret"?**

-- I couldn't really think of another name, Be stands for backend and re simple means rewritten
-- I have plans to archive the old backend and rename this to Zimmerman so it might not matter at the end.
+I couldn't really think of another name, "Be" stands for backend, "re" simple means reformed, and just decided to add a "t" at the end.
+I do have plans however to archive the old backend and rename this project to Zimmerman to remove any confusion, so it might not matter at the end.

 ## Requirements